T-Shirt Company Vows To 'Keep Fighting' Amid Swastika Controversy

 While those items appeared to have been removed, other similarly themed clothing remained on the Teespring site, including a shirt with a swastika reading “Hitler Did Nothing Wrong Ever” and a mock Time magazine cover of President Trump reading, “The New Hitler.
 Deal With It.”

-KA Design put out a statement on its Facebook page saying Teespring “has nothing to do” with the swastika designs.
-The Facebook statement was illustrated with a tilted swastika replacing the letter “O” in the word “Love” over a rainbow background.
+KA Design put out a statement on its Facebook page – illustrated with a tilted swastika replacing the letter “O” in the word “Love” – saying Teespring “has nothing to do” with the swastika designs on its items.

 The statement read: “Teespring has nothing to do with our project.
 It is a beautiful company with the nicest people around.
 Leave all the Hate to us.
 Thank you.
 We will keep fighting.”